 Participants will . . .

-- Explore the Scholarship of Teaching and Learning (SoTL) relating to teaching observations, consulting, and disciplinary practices
+- Explore the Scholarship of Teaching and Learning (SoTL) on a variety of topics

 Note: All sessions are held on Wednesdays, 3-5 pm at the Sheridan Center

 - January 29: Session 1: Introduction to Educational Development Theory & Practice